BayAreaMetro/travel-model-two/process.md

    * Output: same with **HovXPen** attribute added if this ever comes back.
 [Travel Model One sets it to 0.5.](https://github.com/MetropolitanTransportationCommission/travel-model-one/blob/master/model-files/scripts/preprocess/SetHovXferPenalties.JOB)

 1. [`preprocess\SetCapClass.job`](https://github.com/MetropolitanTransportationCommission/travel-model-two/blob/master/model-files/scripts/preprocess/SetCapClass.job)
-   * Summary: Adds area type and capcity class to the roadway network based on the weighted population and employment density of the nearby MAZs for the link.
+   * Summary: Adds area type and capcity class to the roadway network based on the weighted population and employment density of the nearby MAZs for the link (via [`preprocess\codeLinkAreaType.py`](https://github.com/MetropolitanTransportationCommission/travel-model-two/blob/master/model-files/scripts/preprocess/codeLinkAreaType.py)
    * Input: `hwy\mtc_final_network_with_tolls.net`, the roadway network
    * Output: same with **AT** attribute added to those links with **CNTYPE** one of ("TANA","USE","TAZ","EXT"), set to -1 otherwise.  **CAPCLASS** = 10x **AT** + **FT**.
 Area types are as follows:
       * 0: regional core